 It may be tempting to wait and see if your dog’s blockage will clear itself up.
 However, Dr. Culp urges pet parents not to wait before contacting their veterinarian about a potential blockage.
 “If there is any concern for intestinal blockage, we generally recommend evaluation by a veterinarian immediately and would not recommend home remedies,” he says.

-“If clinical signs progress to severe lethargy or collapse, or an increase in abdominal size is noted, then this would suggest a significant worsening of the disease and requires immediate evaluation,” Dr. Culp warns.
+Trying to remove an object yourself or putting off vet care could cause more harm.4 “If clinical signs progress to severe lethargy or collapse, or an increase in abdominal size is noted, then this would suggest a significant worsening of the disease and requires immediate evaluation,” Dr. Culp warns.

 “A veterinarian should always be consulted with any dog that has repetitive vomiting and is unable to hold down fluids,” says Dr. Klein.
 “Depending on the veterinarian’s response, withholding food for 6 to 12 hours and water for 3 to 4 hours may be considered.
 Under no conditions should an owner delay evaluation of a dog that has prolonged vomiting lasting longer than 12 to 24 hours.”

-Types of Dog Surgery for Intestinal Blockage
+Types of Dog Surgery for Intestinal Blockages

 - Endoscopy: For foreign bodies confined to the stomach, your vet may consider an endoscopy.
 “Endoscopy is usually limited to retrieving foreign bodies of small to moderate size from the stomach, not the intestines,” says Dr. Klein.